 - 1. Violation of recognized standards of practice and codes of ethics in the field of medical interpreting published by the International Medical Interpreter Association (IMIA), the National Council on Interpreting in Health Care (NCIHC) and the California Healthcare Interpreting Association (CHIA). - 2.
-Violation of established National Board policies, rules and requirements.

-- 3. Conviction of a felony or other crime of moral turpitude under federal or state law in a matter related to the practice of, or qualifications for, medical interpretation. - 4.
-Gross negligence, willful misconduct, or other unethical conduct in the performance of services for which the individual has achieved National Board CMI certification. - 5.
+Violation of established National Board policies, rules and requirements. - 3.
+Conviction of a felony or other crime of moral turpitude under federal or state law in a matter related to the practice of, or qualifications for, medical interpretation. - 4.
+Gross negligence, willful misconduct, or other unethical conduct in the performance of services for which the individual has achieved a National Board Hub-CMI credential or CMI certification. - 5.
 Fraud or misrepresentation in an initial application or application for recertification. - 6.
-Fraud or misrepresentation of the CMI credential
+Fraud or misrepresentation of the Hub-CMI credential or CMI certification.